Discuss Please help a Newbie in the British & UK Tiling Forum area at TilersForums.com.

 This afternoon I decided to see if I could do something about it and painstakingly I have removed the surface of the offending tile in the area that was fouling the door frame and now it fits back nice and snug where it should have been first time round.
 I have posted a picture to show what it is I am on about.

 You can see that behind the door frame channel there is going to be some unglazed tile that I fear will absorb water so I was wondering if there was anything that I could coat it with to save the day.
-I was thinking if all else fails to give it a good buttering with silicone sealant as the door frame channel is screwed into place but is there a better alternative?
+I was thinking if all else fails to give it a good buttering with Silicon sealant as the door frame channel is screwed into place but is there a better alternative?

-I went to Topps Tiles on my way home from work earlier this afternoon and bought my BAL Microflex grout and some BAL white silicone sealant to go between the tray and the bottom row of tiles as you recommended.
+I went to Topps Tiles on my way home from work earlier this afternoon and bought my BAL Microflex grout and some BAL white Silicon sealant to go between the tray and the bottom row of tiles as you recommended.

 So the next job is to rake back some of the old grout and see how I get on.
 If this is doable I might just re-grout the whole shower area but if it is too demanding I just may not be up to that challenge!